EL-MASTOR/bufferlist.nvim/README.md

     save_buf = "s",
     multi_close_buf = "m",
     multi_save_buf = "w",
+    save_all_unsaved="a",
+    close_all_saved="d0",
     close_bufferlist = "q"
   },
   width = 40,
   prompt = "", -- for multi_{close,save}_buf prompt
   save_prompt = "󰆓 ",
+  top_prompt = true, -- set this to false if you want the prompt to be at the bottom of the window instead of on top of it.
 }
 ```
 ## Usage